angelocarly/magnias-site/content/_index.md

 ---
 # Angelo Carly

-Welcome on my site, sometimes I post updates on my hobby projects.
+Welcome to my portfolio, sometimes I post updates on my hobby projects.

 On `/posts` you find images of projects where I didn't bother to write a description.
 Whereas the `/projects` tab has a collection of images with more context.